iterative/dvc.org/content/docs/command-reference/repro.md

   corresponding pipelines, including the target stages themselves.
 This option has no effect if `targets` are not provided.

-- `--pull` - try automatically pulling cached outputs if they are not present in the local cache.
+- `--pull` - try automatically [pulling](/doc/command-reference/pull) missing
+  cache for outputs restored from run-cache.

 - `-h`, `--help` - prints the usage/help message, and exit.